- In 2019 15.1 million students attended high school in the US.

 - The graduation rate is at an all-time high of 85.3%.

 - The dropout rate is at an all-time low of 6% compared to the 15% college drop out rate.

-In the US, high schools traditionally signal the beginning of secondary education.
-They also hold a place of great importance in students’ educational careers.
-Thus, doing well in high school is often an indicator of a higher quality of life.
+In the US, high school signals the beginning of secondary education.
+It holds a place of great importance in students’ educational careers.
+Thus, success in high school is often an indicator of a higher quality of life.

 Due to the sheer size of the US population, there are a significant number of high schools and high school students.
-Therefore, it is important to look at several factors and indicators to gain a clear understanding of the entire educational structure.
+Therefore, it is important to look at several factors and indicators to gain a well-rounded understanding of the entire American educational system.